files for download

 This is a small universal calendar program with only a few features.

-This version fixed a bug in the calculation of mother's day, it wasn't
+This version fixed a bug in the calculation of father's day, it was using the wrong sunday.

 dir zip